 From Porta Susa rail station take tram 10 in the direction of Settembrini.
 Get off at stop Sebastopoli or Filadelfia.

 From Lingotto rail station (which lies south of the stadium) you can take bus 14.
 From eastern and western parts of the city bus 17.

 Address: Via Filadelfia 88, 10137 Torino

 Eat, drink, and sleep near Stadio Olimpico di Torino

 Stadio Olimpico di Torino is located in the typical Italian urban neighbourhood, which means that there is a reasonable amount of cafés, bars, and restaurants in the area.
 The options obviously pale in comparison with those in the city centre.

 There are a few hotels toward Lingotto rail station, which are not too far away from the stadium.
 Hotel Cairo, Hotel Galimberti, and Hotel Parco Fiera are all decent options.
 For all hotels near Stadio Olimpico di Torino click here.

 If you are spending more time in Turin, a hotel in the city centre may be the better alternative though.
 There are many options near Porta Nuova rail station, from where there are easy transport connections to Stadio Olimpico.

 Tickets for Torino FC games can be bought online via Ticketone, in person at the Ticketone sales points (e.g. at the Fnac at the Via Roma 56 in the city centre), or at the ticket office at the stadium.

-Tickets are also available on the gate on the day of the match.
-Torino only sells out the occasional high-profile match.
+Tickets are also available at the stadium on the day of the match.
+Torino only sell out the occasional high-profile match.